Crossopriza lyoni: Description

 C. lyoni are sexually dimorphic.
 Females of C. lyoni are about 3 to 7 mm in length.
 Males are slightly smaller, at about 2.5 to 6 mm in length, and have prominent pedipalps.
 Both sexes possess extremely long fragile legs.
 Males have slightly longer legs than females.
 The first pair of legs in larger male individuals can reach up to 6 cm in length.
 The legs are gray to amber in color and covered with numerous small longitudinal brown spots.
 The 'knee joints' are brown, and the ends of the femur and tibiae are girdled with white.
 Males also possess a series of 20 to 25 spines (macrosetae) on their femur.
 Their leg formula is I, II, IV, III - the front pair of legs being the longest and the third pair being the shortest.

 The cephalothorax is wider than it is long, greyish-white to pale amber in color.
 The carapace is subcircular.
 In the middle of the upper surface is a deep depression (called the thoracic fovea) and a darker longitudinal band of color.
-C. lyoni, like some other cellar spiders, only have six eyes.
-They are pearly-white in color and located at the tip of the cephalothorax in two groups of three.
+C. lyoni, like most other cellar spiders, has eight eyes.
+They are pearly-white in color and located at the tip of the cephalothorax in two lines.

 The abdomen (the opisthosoma) is gray with white lateral stripes and various dark and light patches on the sides and the upper surface.
 An irregular darker stripe runs lengthwise at the bottom surface.
 The abdomen is angular and somewhat box-shaped, with a small conical hump on the upper back.

 They also possess two types of stridulatory organs.
 The first type is located at the posterior tips of their cephalothorax (the prosoma) in the form of two triangular protrusions.
 The spiders rub these structures with a matching pair of sclerotized plates at the anterior portion of the abdomen, producing sound.
 These structures are more prominent in females.
 They also possess stridulatory files (in the form of a series of small ridges) on their chelicerae which are rubbed against the pedipalps to produce sound.
 The second type is more prominent in males.

 C. lyoni can be distinguished from other members of the genus through several ways: by the characteristic boxy shape of their abdomens (C. cylindrogaster has a cylindrical abdomen); by the presence of two apophyses (jutting structures) in the chelicerae of males (C. pristina, C. semicaudata, and C. soudanensis all possess only one apophysis on each chelicera); or simply by geographic distribution (C. lyoni can be found globally and is the only species of Crossopriza in the New World, while the other species like C. johncloudsleyi and C. nigrescens are restricted to Africa or the Middle East).